 - Enforcement of liens

 At the Tennessee law office of Mark T. Young & Associates, we are dedicated to helping individuals prevent or stop lawsuits, garnishments and liens through bankruptcy protection.
-Our legal team is directed by Certified as a specialist in Consumer Bankruptcy by the American Board of Certification consumer bankruptcy lawyer Mark Young, who has more than 30 years of experience preparing and filing petitions.
+Our legal team is directed by a specialist in Consumer Bankruptcy, lawyer Mark Young, who has more than 30 years of experience preparing and filing petitions.
 He understands how bankruptcy protection may be the best solution to your financial situation.
 He will evaluate your situation and determine the best course of action.

 If there is already a wage garnishment filed, you can release it after filing for bankruptcy protection.
 You may — in some situations — be able to get your garnished funds returned.
 It is important to discuss this with a qualified attorney.

 If you are sued by a creditor and they receive a judgment, you can still discharge the debt.
 Additionally, judgment liens can be handled under Chapter 13 and, in some instances, under Chapter 7.

 Our legal team is available to discuss your situation at 423-933-1606 or toll free at 888-376-0282.
 You may also send us an e-mail to schedule your free consultation.
 We are conveniently located and offer handicap accessibility, as well as free parking.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.